Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Bioinformatics Data Application

 \section{Bioinformatics Data Application}

-To demonstrate the practical utility and robustness of the FSCRE algorithm on real-world, high-dimensional data, we apply it to a proteogenomics prediction task.
-The central dogma of molecular biology dictates that mRNA is translated into protein; however, the observed correlation between mRNA expression and protein abundance is frequently low \citep{vogel2012insights}.
-This discrepancy is driven not only by post-translational regulation but also by severe technical noise.
-Mass spectrometry, the standard technique for measuring protein abundance, is notoriously prone to sporadic missingness, varying detection limits, and intensity spikes \citep{karpievitch2012normalization}, which closely mirror the cellwise contamination paradigm.
+To demonstrate the practical utility and robustness of the FSCRE algorithm on real-world high-dimensional data, we apply it to a proteogenomics prediction task.
+Although the Central Dogma of Biology states that mRNA is translated into protein, the correlation between mRNA expression and protein abundance is often low to modest \citep{vogel2012insights, fortelny2017predict}.
+This discrepancy is driven not only by post-translational regulation but also by technical artifacts in genomic and proteomic measurements (e.g., missingness, varying detection limits, and intensity spikes) \citep{karpievitch2012normalization}, which closely mirror the cellwise contamination paradigm.